liberapay/liberapay.org/en/rules_of_procedure.md

 ## Article 4: exclusion

-The exclusion of a member requires a unanimous vote of the other members.
+The exclusion of a member requires the approval of an absolute majority of members.
+The vote lasts one week, during this time the voters can change their votes and the targeted member can defend themself or resign.

 ## Article 5: languages